-Annual review of the remuneration of Directors is also carried out by the RC to ensure that the remuneration of the Executive Directors and KMP are commensurate with their performance and value-add to the Group, giving due regard to the financial and commercial health and business needs of the Group.
+Annual review of the remuneration of Directors is also carried out by the RC to ensure that the remuneration of the Executive Directors and KMP are commensurate with their performance and valueadd to the Group, giving due regard to the financial and commercial health and business needs of the Group.
 The performance of the Chairman and CEO (along with that of other KMP) is reviewed periodically by the RC.

-There is a service contract signed by each of the four (4) Executive Directors.
+Each of the four (4) Executive Directors has signed a service contract.
 None of the service contracts has onerous removal clauses.
 The Chairman and CEO's service contract has a fixed appointment period.